Copula-like inference for discrete bivariate distributions with rectangular supports: Copula-like decomposition of bivariate p.m.f.s

 Yule's coefficient of $p$ (or $u$) as proposed by \cite{Gee20} is then simply

+Recall that $p$ is the p.m.f.\ of $(X,Y)$.
+It is important to note that $\rho$ does not coincide with $\Cor(X,Y)$ in general.

 Many other moments of $u$ could be used.
-As possible alternatives to $\rho$, we shall consider Goodman's and Kruskal's gamma \citep{GooKru54} and Kendall's tau $b$ \citep[see, e.g.,][]{KenGib90} of $(U,V)$ when $(U,V)$ has p.m.f.\ $u$.
-Let $(U,V)$ and $(U',V')$ be two independent random vectors with p.m.f.\ $u$.
-Recall that these two random vectors (points) are said to be concordant (resp.\ discordant) if $(U-U')(V-V') > 0$ (resp.\ $(U-U')(V-V') < 0$).
-Let $\kappa$ and $\delta$ be the maps from $\Gamma_{\text{unif}}$ to $[-1,1]$ defined by
+As possible alternatives to $\rho$, we shall consider coefficients based on Goodman's and Kruskal's gamma \citep{GooKru54} and Kendall's tau $b$ \citep[see, e.g.,][]{KenGib90} of $(U,V)$ when $(U,V)$ has p.m.f.\ $u$.
+The following proposition, proven in Appendix~\ref{proof:prop:sklar:like}, gives the expressions of Goodman's and Kruskal's gamma and Kendall's tau $b$ for bivariate p.m.f.s on $I_{r,s}$ with uniform margins.